CirroBuild/FrostiDocs/blog/2020-09-24-why-performance-matters.md

 author_url: https://github.com/tris0laris
 author_image_url: https://avatars.githubusercontent.com/tris0laris
 description:
-  Thoughts on why speed and performance are crucial to time-series databases ingestion and analysis.
+  Thoughts on why speed and performance are crucial to time series database ingestion and analytics.
-tags: [story]
+tags: [story, performance]
 ---

 Good data from the past helps us make better decisions in the present.
 Most of